What are Some Emergency Dental Tips?

 Whether it’s from an abscess or a deep cavity, patients may experience severe pain until they can get to the dentist.
 Over-the-counter pain relievers such as Tylenol can help patients reduce the amount of pain they are experiencing from a toothache.
 Never use aspirin as it can result in increased bleeding.
 A warm salt-water mouth rinse can help reduce infection, and sometimes an ice pack can be held against the mouth to lessen the pain and discomfort associated with a toothache.
 In some cases, a root canal or extraction may be needed to treat this problem, but Dr. Greenberg will examine the patient and decide the best course of action needed to address the problem.

-No matter what the situation, Dr. Greenberg and the staff at Mouth Carolina Dentistry will do their best to ensure that you get into the dental office to address any dental emergency that may arise.
+No matter what the situation, Dr. Greenberg and the staff at Mouth Carolina Dentistry, PA will do their best to ensure that you get into the dental office to address any dental emergency that may arise.
 Not everything in our lives goes as planned and dental well-being is definitely no exception.
 If you are in need of an emergency dentist, and live in the Charleston area, call us to get in for a fast and affordable appointment!Back to Dental Library Page